zendeskgarden/react-components/packages/dropdowns/README.md

 Downshift provides several advanced customization features that can be very helpful when customizing this component.
 The [stateReducer](https://github.com/downshift-js/downshift#statereducer) pattern is a common customization strategy.

+### Server Side Rendering

+If you are using server side rendering you may need to [configure specific Downshift settings](https://github.com/downshift-js/downshift#resetidcounter).
+This package re-exports the Downshift `resetIdCounter` utility.
+It allows resetting the internal id counter which is used to generate unique ids for Downshift.